 On the possibility of recording almost half a million daily transactions within 4 months of launching, Mmobuosi reveals that the new channel is riding on Tingo’s agriculture platform which has been serving the sector since 2013 using Unstructured Supplementary Service Data (USSD).

 Prior to launching Nwassa, Tingo has amassed a database of more than 9 million players in Nigeria’s agricultural value chain: ranging from farmers to agricultural extension service providers, logistics partners among others.

 Join over 3,000 founders and investors

 The company has also distributed over 9 million Tingo-branded mobile devices to these players over the years.
 The devices, for which repayment is spread over 36 months, are provided to ensure beneficiaries are better-positioned to access appropriate content, extension services and general communication within the value chain.

 According to Mmobuosi, the contract for the current set of devices will be elapsing towards the end of the year, ushering in a new distribution phase.

 The last distribution phase was done in partnership with the Federal Government of Nigeria.
 The next phase will basically be from a private sector standpoint, as the present government didn’t renew the partnership after taking over in 2015.

 Worthy of note is that the initial partnership does not involve funding; the government only gave the company access to a certain database while allowing Tingo to ride on some government initiatives.

 Beyond Nigeria, Tingo is also servicing other West and East African markets like Rwanda, Sierra Leone, Liberia, Ghana among others.
-The company has successfully distributed more than 3 million mobile devices for people in the agricultural value chain in these markets as well.
+Mmobuosi says they have successfully distributed more than 3 million mobile devices to people in the agricultural value chain within these markets as well.